Explore Montreal, Quebec & the St Lawrence River Self-Drive

 Day 12 : Tadoussac

-Enjoy a whale watching cruise and see species such as the humpback, fin and even the blue whale.
+Today enjoy a three-hour whale watching cruise and see species such as the humpback, fin and even the blue whale – the world’s largest mammal.

 Day 13 : Tadoussac > La Malbaie